Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

-Varying levels of non-linear fluctuation are observed in figures \ref{fig:08}, \ref{fig:09} and \ref{fig:10}; however, in general, there is an obvious tendency for nose-region centring ($z\in[0,2D]$) to enlarge for increasing $\muL$ and otherwise unchanging dynamic conditions.
+Varying levels of non-linear fluctuation are observed in figures \ref{fig:08}, \ref{fig:09} and \ref{fig:10}; however, in general, there is an obvious tendency for nose-region centring ($z\in[0,2D]$) to enlarge\textemdash for constant mixture inertia and pipe size\textemdash with increasing $\muL$.
 As originally predicted in PL20, the extent of long bubble centring is a function not only of $\Fr$ and $\gamma$ but of $\muL$.
 It is further deduced that bubble detachment\textemdash a flow event defined in PL20 synonymous with the initiation of bubble centring\textemdash occurs at lower $\Fr$-values in HVL-containing slug flows than in comparable air-water systems.
 At $\Fr=1$, for example, $\oyOD$ is near-negligible for $\muLN=1$ yet $>7\%$ for $\muLN=30.4$.

 Analyzing the $\muL$-$\yk$ trends garnered from N23, $\yOD$ and $\yTD$ tell similar stories of different magnitudes\textemdash as is intuitively expected; $\yN$ follows the same generalized proclivity with a superimposed essence of enhanced variability.
 To understand this important feature, the undulating nature of the bubble nose must be considered.
 As an elongated bubble translates in an intermittent configuration, its nose-tip will naturally oscillate in the vertical direction to some extent.
 This is plausibly due to minor fluctuations in velocity and pressure immediately downstream of the nose-tip effecting radial deviations in the non-rigid long bubble structure.
 A pictorial example of this phenomenon is found in \citet{Diaz16} (paper IV; figure 15; single bubble flow experiment with $\muLN=10$) which elucidates the dynamic behaviour of long bubble shape and positioning in horizontal slug flow.
 For partially- and fully-centred long bubbles, such fluctuations are potentially more pronounced as the nose-tip has additional space to shift.
 In this context, ``fluctuation'' could refer to a singular long bubble morphing as it flows or to substantive differences in subsequent long bubble topology and radial placement.